 E. ROCK AND FENCES: There are some spectacular, towering rock features, and in general quite a bit of rock in this terrain.
 There are many fences; all of them are of the regular five-strand barbed wire variety, dating back to when the park was an active ranch.
 Most of these fences are well on their way to decomposition, and are easy to climb over.

 We made a decision not to extensively survey the cliffs or the boulders, only putting in what was immediately apparent in the photo and/or gigantic in the terrain.
-No fences have been surveyed or shown.
+No fences have been surveyed or shown other than the park-boundary fence.

 7. Course specifics

-The courses will be different for foot and bike divisions; a majority of the bike checkpoints will be used on the foot course, but not the other way round.
-The foot course, and the bike course, will each feature about 50 checkpoints in all for the two stages, totaling 3600 points.
+The course will feature about 50 checkpoints in all for the two stages, totaling 3600 points.
 The estimated time for the best team for the first stage is 14 hours (20 hours for the median team), and for the second stage, the winning time will be 12 hours.
 So, we predict that the best team will finish Stage One around noon, rest for 8 hours, start Stage Two at 8 pm, and finish at 7 PST in the morning (traveling mostly in the dark).
 The median team will finish Stage One right at the cutoff at 6 pm, collecting all Stage One checkpoints, but will not be able to get all checkpoints in Stage Two, and will enjoy about equal amounts of night and day travel.
-This estimate applies equally to the foot course and to the bike course.

 The optimum distance to get all checkpoints and to stop at all water stations will be as follows:

-Climb on the foot route will be between 7% and 8% of the actual distance traveled, and on the bike route, between 5% and 6% of the trail distance.
+Climb on the optimum route will be between 7% and 8% of the actual distance traveled.

 The number of points awarded for visiting a checkpoint is the first digit of the checkpoint's code, times 10; for example, Checkpoint 68 is worth 60 points.
 The penalty for being late is 10 points per minute, or fraction thereof.
 Teams finishing more than 30 minutes after the deadline for each stage will be disqualified and will get a score of 0 for that stage.

-Most locations are technically easy to moderate, while a small number on the foot course are hard or very hard.
+Most locations are technically easy to moderate, while a small number are hard or very hard.
 We will assign values to checkpoints based on their combined navigational and physical difficulty.
 In other words, don't expect a gimme from an 80-pointer.
-The same checkpoint may be worth a lot of points on the bike course, but fewer points on the foot course; conversely, a far-out checkpoint to get to which involves somewhat easy riding may be worth fewer bike-course points than foot-course points.

 There will be up to five water stations at each stage.
 These locations will not be at checkpoints, and will not be worth any points.
 Most of these stations will be at one of the park's many natural springs, and so will not have water containers.
 Instead, we will place a high-throughput water filter.
 The filters have a throughput of 0.5 liters/minute.
 So, plan on spending a little bit more time filling at each station than if the station had pre-filled water jugs.